 A. Lee, Acumen Research Laboratories Pte Ltd, Singapore and A. Jain, Tip Biosystems Pte Ltd, Singapore

-– Photopette Bio makes measurement of DNA concentration efficient.
+– Photopette Cell makes the measurement of cell viability and proliferation easy and efficient.

-Highlighted in this section are the steps followed to perform measurement for DNA standards.
-It is advised to perform an application specific risk-assessment analysis before performing an experiment.
+The highlighted protocol is based on the alamarBlue® assay protocol .
+It is advised to perform an application specific risk-assessment analysis before performing experiments.
 Please refer to the Photopette User Manual for operating and safety precautions .

-Turn-on the Photopette device and connect to the Photopette iOS/Android app.
-Select ‘ssDNA’ or ‘dsDNA’ as the measurement type, depending upon the sample type.
-Select dataset and set additional settings (if needed) before selecting ‘Start Measurement’.
-Please follow the videotutorials available online at www.tipbiosystems.com to get familiar with the measurement process.
+Turn-on the Photopette® device and connect to the Photopette® iOS/Android app.
+Select the application ‘Resazurin/alamarBlue’ under measurement type.
+Select data set and set additional settings (if needed) before selecting ‘Start Measurement’.
+Please follow the video tutorials available at www.tipbiosystems.com in order to get familiar with the measurement process.

 DETERMING CONCENTRATION OF AN UNKNOWN SAMPLE